 As soon as you get out of the pool, you will also find that your flow returns to normal, so it’s important you are wearing an effective menstrual product such as a menstrual cup or tampon to save any embarrassment.

 Can you swim with a period pad?

-However, if neither of these options suit, you can also now buy period swimwear, which look just like normal bikini bottoms or swimming costumes but have a leak proof lining to helps absorb menstrual blood.
+However, if neither of these options suits you, you can also now buy period swimwear, which looks just like normal bikini bottoms or swimming costumes but have a leakproof lining to help absorb menstrual blood.

 Can you go swimming with a tampon?

 Tampons are the most popular menstrual products to wear while swimming, these are worn internally to absorb period blood so you don’t have to worry about leaving a blood trail in the pool!